ccjacuzzi/cpsc3375-database-project/README.md

 ### Python / MySQL Integration
 For this part of the project, we are using the MySQL connector to connect our datbase to Python.
 Once this is complete, we are going to make a simple graphical user interface (text based at this time) where a user could interact with the database.

+### Project Topic Changed & Version 1.0 Completed
+I changed my database for this project from the online retailer one to one for a blog.
+The online retailer db was just too big for me to deal with for my first project of this sort.
+I changed to a simple db for a blog that only has two tables - compared to the 15 or so for the previous one.
+Version 1.0 of this project is a simple command line interface that will allow the user to create an account, sign in, create a post, delete a post, and view all posts.
+This is a very simple project, but it was a good way for me to get aquainted with mySQL.connector for python.

 ## Resources

 [W3Schools] (www.w3schools.com/python/python_mysql_getstarted.asp)